SOsintOps/Speculator-Project/README.md

 ## Overview

 The Speculator Project is inspired by the techniques outlined in the book [OSINT Techniques, 11th Edition](https://inteltechniques.com/book1.html) by Michael Bazzell.
 It demonstrates how to adapt these methods and tools to meet individual needs.
-For detailed information, please refer to *OSINT Techniques*.

 This project provides a Bash script designed to customize Debian-based virtual machines specifically for Open Source Intelligence (OSINT) activities.
 Its goal is to create a secure and standardized environment for intelligence gathering.